nvdnkpr/restate/README.md

 This will create the project structure and scripts for it allowing you to build into 2 different stages: development and production.

-[restate](https://github.com/imrefazekas/restate) finishes in an instant and you are ready to go!
+[restate](https://github.com/imrefazekas/restate) finishes in an instant and you are ready to go! (have a running local mongo!)

 	$ ./buildDevelopment.sh